pozsarzs/alanz80x/README.md

 - s<sub>0</sub> is the mandatory blank character (_),
 - s<sub>1</sub> is the mandatory end character (#),
+- s<sub>2</sub> is the mandatory command character (@),
-- s<sub>2</sub>-s<sub>39</sub> are optional symbols.
+- s<sub>3</sub>-s<sub>40</sub> are optional symbols.

-The set must have at least two elements.
+The set must have at least three elements.
 To use registers, decimal numbers must also be included in the symbol set.
-Default symbol set is '_#ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789.-'.
+Default symbol set is '_#@.-ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789'.

+The tape files store data in human-readable form.
+Their content is updated with every change in status.

 ### Tape set